Kevin-Beck/TripReports/Pitt-DC-Solo-1Day/DetailedGuide.md

 I like the Elemnt Bolt, but I'm sure theres a wide variety of great gps units so I wont pretend to know better.
 This worked for me.
 The battery life was great, but I made sure to charge at the 10 hour mark to re top off the battery (then I forgot to charge my phone which ended up dying later).

 Aero bars.
 I love them and hate riding without them.
+Not having them just doesnt make sense to me for this kind of thing.
+I'm not saying take a time trial bike, its just that the bars let you take the weight off.

 ### TO Gear